 pressure your esophageal muscles make when they are at rest.

-- pH monitoring.
-This test checks the pH or acid level in your esophagus.
+pH monitoring.
+This test checks the pH (acid level) in your esophagus.
 A thin, plastic tube is placed

 into your nostril, down your throat, and into your esophagus.
 The tube has a sensor